Top 10 eCommerce Website Mistakes You Must Fix Right Now

 According to the latest statistics, more than half of American consumers prefer to shop online.
 Ninety percent of Americans who have Internet access have made at least one online purchase, with nearly 80% of American consumers making online purchases during the past month.

-The growth in online sales approaches 25% per year, but almost half of all American small businesses do not have websites, much less eCommerce platforms.
+The growth in online sales approaches 25% per year, but almost half of all American small businesses do not have websites, much fewer eCommerce platforms.

 The website is not SEO optimized